Behavioral and Applied Sciences Scholarships

 College Counseling and Student Development Assistantships

 A number of scholarships are available to CCSD students on an annual basis.
-Scholarships are awarded based on financial need and/or merit and in amounts typically ranging from $1,000 to $7,000.
+Scholarships are awarded based on financial need and/or merit and in amounts typically ranging from $1,000 to $6,000.
 Scholarship applicants are strongly encouraged to meet the CCSD program application priority deadline of January 31.
-The CCSD Scholarship Application is due by March 1.
-For more information, contact the program coordinator at (626) 815-5485 or firstname.lastname@example.org.
+The CCSD Scholarship Application is due by March 14.
+For more information, contact the program coordinator at (626) 815-5485 or [email protected].

 A limited number of academic merit and leadership scholarships are available to entering students whose admission portfolios have provided evidence of such merit and/or leadership.
-These $3,500 scholarships are awarded by faculty after reviewing the portfolio; no additional application is necessary.
+These scholarships involve funding of $3,500 for each year of coursework in the program (three years maximum), as long as the student remains in good academic standing (defined as a minimum GPA of 3.2) and meets annual expectations.Those interested in applying for any of the research scholarships should submit their CV and responses to the proposed essay questions for the specific scholarship by March 15 to: Dr. Karen Longman, PhD Program Director, email@example.com.
 Continuing students may be supported by research or teaching assistantships of up to $2,000 a year, by faculty invitation only.
 Dissertation fellowships of $2,000 are awarded on a competitive basis at the dissertation proposal stage.

 Physical Education Scholarships